Transport for children of statutory school age

 Sustainable travel to school

 We want pupils to be as independent as possible when making their journey to school.
 This includes children with learning difficulties and disabilities.
 We work with schools, including St Hugh's Communication and Interaction Specialist College, to support independent travel training to give young people the skills they need to make the journey from home to school safely.
-We have produced a parents pack to help parents understand the work we are doing and help their child become more independent.
+We have produced a parents' and carers' pack [PDF, 425Kb] to help parents understand the work we are doing to help their children become more independent.